A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 The best way to keep water out of a paddle blade after it has been dented, dangled, or punctured is to dry the paddle and cover the area with duct tape until a permanent repair is made.
 You may want to consider a paddle that is constructed with high-quality and durable material and also comes with a warranty if you are particularly harsh on your paddles.

-If your paddle blade has been punctured, dented, or dangled, you may need to fix them permanently.
-Wood can be sanded down and polyurethane varnish can be applied to create a water-resistant seal.
+If your paddle blade has been punctured, dented, or dangled, you may need to fix it permanently.
+Wood can be sanded down, and polyurethane varnish can be applied to create a water-resistant seal.
 A Carbon/Epoxy blade’s foam core must also be protected.
 Make sure the core is protected from water, sand, and sun by sanding and epoxying the area.

 Kayak paddle FAQs

-- Is it important what type of kayak paddle I use?
+• Is that the type of kayak paddle I use?

 Your paddle is the second most important component of your kayak, after your kayak itself.
 It takes thousands of strokes to complete even a short tour, so having the right paddle makes all the difference.
 We have mentioned all the types of kayak paddles and their built materials above to help you decide which one works best for you.